rotundasoftware/parcelify/README.md

 ## Command line options

 ```
---cssBundle, -c   Path of the style bundle.
+--cssBundle, -c   Path of the css bundle.
 If unspecified, no css bundle is output.

 --tmplBundle, -t  Path of the template bundle.
 If unspecified.. you get it.
 Template assets
                   are enumerated in the exact same way as style assets, just using a